ibexa/documentation-developer/docs/content_management/data_migration/data_migration_actions.md

 When executed, this migration:

-- Finds Content Type using its identifier (`article`)
+- Finds content type using its identifier (`article`)
-- Assigns Content Type Group "Media"
+- Assigns content type Group "Media"
-- Removes it from Content Type Group "Content"
+- Removes it from content type Group "Content"
 - Removes the `short_title` Field
 - Removes its existing drafts, if any.